 |Freiburger Bügel on Bertoldstraße|

 Freiburg lost the speed limit of 50 km/h (31 mph) on the essential inner-city thoroughfare between the Rhine valley and the Black Forest* replacing it by the lower 30 km/h (18.6 mph) generally applied in residential areas.
 The reasons given are air and noise pollution as well as excessive wear and tear of the street surface by heavy trucks.

 *Bundesstraße 31 (Federal Highway 31)

 The tenant of Freiburg’s historical restaurant Kleiner Meyerhof threw the towel too.
-The name of the place dates back to the times when farmers served food and drink like peasant Meyer did at his "little farm".
-Older Freiburgers and families with children liked to be served traditional Baden cuisine at the Kleiner Meyerhof, but the old people are dying out and parents rather follow their kids to burger places.
-Freiburg now sports a trendy place serving "freiburgers" to Freiburgers and tourists alike.
+The name of the place dates back to the times when farmers served food and drink like peasant Meyer did at his "little farm."
+Older Freiburgers and families with children liked to be served traditional Baden cuisine at Kleiner Meyerhof.
+Still, the old people are dying out, but parents instead follow their kids to burger places.
+Freiburg now sports a trendy place serving "FreiBurger" to Freiburgers and tourists alike.

-Last not least Freiburg lost its long-time mayor in 2018.
+Last but not least, Freiburg lost its long-time mayor in 2018.
 Dr. Dieter Salomom standing for re-election was beaten by young Martin Horn.
 Red Baron reported extensively.

 |Watching the incoming election results with growing stupefaction (©BZ)|

 Goodbye?
 My readers fear not!
 I am still not running out of topics for my blogs, but as another task takes up much of my time, I will have to cut back on my writing activities.

 I wish all my readers a Happy New Year! and einen guten Rutsch as we say in German.
 This has nothing to do with a good slide into the new year but is rather spoofed Hebrew.
 “Rosh ha-Shana” means the beginning of the year.